 Downloads : 2

-This is an arrangement for guitar duo (without TAB) of this familiar piece from the string quartet repertoire.
+This is an arrangement for classical guitar duo of this appealing movement from the string quartet repertoire.
 The music possesses classical beauty and is sustained in its quality and whilst attributed to Haydn is now known to have been composed by Roman Hoffstetter.
-The music in the movement does sound easy to play although there are challenges in playing music of this era well and musically.
-In performance, the articulation of the notes needs to be consistent - the melody is to be played legato (Andante Cantabile) and the accompaniment staccato or at least in a detached manner.
-A tempo of 100 quarter note (crotchet) beats to the bar is suggested.
-Close
+The melody does sound easy to play although there are challenges in playing music of this era well and musically.
+In performance, the articulation of the notes needs to be consistent - the melody is to be played legato and the plucked guitar accompaniment provides an agreeable and appropriate sound.
+A tempo in the range from 90-102 quarter note (crotchet) beats to the bar is suggested whilst the score is marked Andante cantabile.
+A flute part is appended to the full score which is available as a pdf download from the website.

 Added: 27th July, 2017 11:07 AM |